Home / Morocco Photography Tour

 Another morning shoot concludes our unforgettable stay in the Erg Chigaga dunes.
 Afterwards we have some additional time to enjoy the silence of the Sahara desert until we head towards the mountainous landscape near Foum Zguid.
 These spectacular cliffs and mountains have rarely been photographed.
 By wild camping close by, we will have the opportunity to get some unique photos during both sunset and sunrise.

-Driving hours approx. 7 hours (excluding stops en-route).
+Driving hours to Essaouira are approx. 6.5 hours (excluding stops en-route).

-We spend the evening in Essaouira, its Medina and remparts, and photograph the beautiful coastline into blue hour.
+Here we spend the evening, exploring the Medina and the ramparts.
+There we photograph the beautiful coastline into blue hour.

 Driving hours approx. 3 hours.